 It’s the time of year for organizing, planning, and preparing.
 Homeschool families are starting back up again, and this time of year is always exciting!
 But Charlotte Mason families who are still in the early years don’t have as much to prepare for.
 We’re holding off on formal lessons, so this time of year is relatively stree-free for me.
 But I’m using this time to prepare myself and my children for the future.
 When we have the blessing of a quiet growing time with our little ones, we can prepare them, and ourselves, for home education down the road.
+When they eventually hit the age to apply for a University, they may be more inclined to opt for an online course, which are gaining huge popularity perhaps from somewhere like USC or another University that offers online courses also.

 Learn About the Philosophy